idkmanplsimconfused/webgl-nginx/README.md

 - Optional HTTP to HTTPS redirection (can be disabled)
 - Support for domain names, public IP, or localhost access
 - Configurable HTTP/HTTPS ports
-- Optimized Nginx configuration for Unity WebGL applications
+- Optimized Nginx configuration for WebGL applications
 - Support for compressed WebGL files (.gz and .br)
 - Brotli compression enabled for better performance
 - Works with both Linux/macOS and Windows